 Through daily listening, your child will begin to develop a sense of intonation, phrasing, and musicality.
 Their lessons will be more productive and therefore more fun and rewarding.
 And they will have a vision of what their own playing will someday be able to sound like, giving them a clear goal to strive for.
 Simply put, the value of daily listening cannot be overstated.
 Please, please do it!

 Your tuition payment to West County Strings grants you access to group classes, solo recitals, group performances, studio outings and activities, and of course private lessons with your teacher on the dates and times agreed upon and scheduled and no other.
 Lessons missed by the student for any reason will not be rescheduled, “made up,” refunded, or credited (for a parent’s point of view, see Make-Up Lessons from an Economists Point of View for a Suzuki parent’s perspective).
 Students are permitted to contact other families in the studio to attempt to switch their lesson time for a particular week to avoid missing a lesson altogether.
 Please contact your teacher for possible lesson switch times and the families’ contact information.

 So that weekly lesson time can be used most efficiently, each student is expected to bring their instrument, music, and journal or practice chart to each lesson from week to week.
-Please plan to arrive at least 5 minutes before your scheduled lesson time to give you time to quietly unpack and prepare, so that the lesson can begin on time.
+Please plan to arrive at least 5 minutes before your scheduled lesson time to give you time to quietly take off your shoes, wash your hands, and unpack your instrument and materials, so that the lesson can begin on time.

 Please notify us of any learning disabilities or health problems that we should be aware of and whom to notify in case of an emergency.
 If possible, share with us a copy of your child’s Individualized Education Plan from school.